dajuno/nmrpy/README.md

-# MRIpy
+# NMRpy
-MRI tools with python/fenics
+NMR tools with python/fenics

 ## TODO
 1. "0D" solver for Bloch equation: simulate magnetization of for one group of nuclear spins within a rotating frame of reference for variable pulse sequences